Retiring greats get deserved curtain calls as NPB season wraps up

 He was a shell of his former self, almost shockingly so.
 Matsuzaka lacked the finesse he once used to nibble around the plate during marathon half-innings at Seibu Dome, Fenway Park and numerous stadiums in between, and barely moved the needle with a fastball that topped out at 118 kph (73 mph).

 That was the reality on the mound.
-But what many fans watching saw was the same long and deliberate wind-up — the arms bent over his head as he gripped the ball, the three to four second pause and finally the delivery — that was quintessential Dice-K, even if the pitches weren’t.
+But what many fans watching saw was the same long and deliberate wind-up — the arms bent over his head as he gripped the ball, the three-to-four-second pause and finally the delivery — that was quintessential Dice-K, even if the pitches weren’t.

 It was enough to bring all the old memories flooding back.
 There were undoubtedly many watching who instead saw the Monster of the Heiwa Era, who willed Yokohama High School to the Summer Koshien title with a legendary performance during the 1998 tournament.
 Others may have seen the young fireballer who wore the No. 18, the ace’s number, for the Lions.